Every time we take the kids to the cinema I marvel at how much things have changed since I was their age.

 Then versus now

 I had just turned eight the first time my parents took me to the cinema to see Grease and I remember loving the whole experience.
 All the way through my teen and university years I would often spend weekends and holidays sat in a dark theatre in front of a flickering big screen.

 Sadly, since the kids came along I hardly ever go any more.
-Since Isaac was born, the only non-animated films I’ve seen in the cinema are the three most recent Bond films.
+Since Isaac was born, the only non-animated films I’ve seen in the cinema are the four most recent Bond films.

 Although, of course, now you only typically have to wait a few months for films to come out on DVD so it’s not so bad if you miss one first time around.
 I can remember in the past – before the studios realised that the videotape market was a huge opportunity for the industry rather than a threat – it could easily be three years or more before a big film was finally released on VHS.
 In many ways that’s great but in others it’s a bit of a shame – it makes going to the movies less of an event than it used to be.
 But that’s progress for you.